kdwink/restic-configured/README.md

 ## Improvements

-- [x] Allow path to restic to be configured.
+- [ ] Package restic executable with script deployable.
 - [ ] Ability to execute arbitrary command for other repos.
+- [x] Allow restic path to be configured.
 - [x] Packing for easy installation/upgrade on remote hosts.
 - [x] Give a better error message if configuration file does not exist.
 - [x] Auto cleanup/rotation of logs.